-The most important thing we can do to avert climate change this year is support the EPA's newly proposed Clean Power Plan.
+The most important thing you can do this year

-Our policy and legal experts supply fact sheets, blog posts and other technical resources on the rules.
+Our policy and legal experts supply fact sheets, blog posts and other technical resources on EPA's Clean Power Plan.